tknijnen/MSR/README.md

 T=1                 #Pruning parameter T (optional, default 1.05) R=0                 #Pruning parameter R (optional, default 0.2)
 ```
 These parameters are stored in a parameter file, such as [this](../master/MCR/Windows64/data/parameters/parameterfile_signal_example1_Windows.txt).
-The executable is called with the parameter file as argument.
+The executable is called with the parameter file as an argument.

 #### Windows